 State Program Assessment Tools

-LEAs identified as PI Corrective Action, may receive funding to implement provisions of the federal ESEA and California Education Code Section 52055.57.
+LEAs newly identified for PI Corrective Action, may receive funding to implement provisions of the federal ESEA and California Education Code Section 52055.57.
 Funding is provided with the goal to improve student achievement while meeting the state's standards that will allow identified districts and county offices to exit from PI status.

 Funding Profiles and Results

-Funding profiles and results for both PI LEAs and Non-PI LEAs with PI schools.
+Funding profiles and results for PI LEAs.